 Breathwork has long been considered one of the greatest tools for relaxation.
 Deep breathing can down-regulate frenetic nervous activity triggered by the fight-or-flight mechanism when we perceive danger.
 You can reap deep physiological benefits by learning how to breathe in specific ways.

+Deep restorative sleep is especially important to keep you healthy now.
 To prepare for a restful night, Dr. Andrew Weil, the founder of Integrative Medicine, recommends a yoga breathing technique that acts like a natural tranquilizer by activating the calming parasympathetic nervous system.
 ‘Unlike sleep medications, which often lose effectiveness over time, 4-7-8 breathing is subtle at first but gains power with practice,’ Weil says.
 It takes about 30 days of consistent practice to really experience its benefits.
 Try establishing regular times to do 4-7-8 breathing, such as when you get into bed at night and before you get out of bed in the morning.
 This makes it easier to establish a habit.
 You can also add breathing breaks during the day to calm anxiety and ground yourself in the present.